16 Top-Rated Family Vacations in the US

 The political hub of the nation, Washington, D.C. is much less stuffy than you'd think.
 Yes, it's home to buildings that kids might think are "boring," but once they catch a glimpse of them up close, your little ones will change their whiny tunes.

-The White House is an iconic and amazing sight to behold, while the grand United States Capitol is breathtaking.
-Other unmissable spots include the Lincoln Memorial and Washington Monument.
+The White House is an iconic and amazing sight, while the grand United States Capitol is breathtaking.
+Other unmissable spots in Washington D.C. include the Lincoln Memorial and Washington Monument.
 These present fab photo opportunities, especially if visited during spring, when the cherry blossoms are in full bloom.

 As for peaking kids' interest, head to the National Air and Space Museum where they can spot the Wright Brothers Flyer and the Apollo 11 Command Module.
 The Smithsonian National Museum of Natural History is another must-see - don't miss the 45-foot North Atlantic Right Whale.

 Accommodation: Where to Stay in Washington, D.C.: Best Areas & Hotels

 Who didn't want to be a cowboy (or cowgirl) when they were a kid?
 A stay at this luxurious dude ranch will allow you to unleash your inner Will Rogers while riding horseback through the mountains.

 Other family-friendly activities include guided hikes or jeep journeys through the desert to canyons and secret waterfalls.
 The kids' programs are fantastic.
 From watercolor painting to holding a snake at the nature center to fishing in the 1.5-acre catch-and-release lake, your kids won't have a chance to say, "I'm bored."

 While they're entertained, you can relax with a blueberry bliss body wrap and massage at La Sonora Spa.
 Want to do some sightseeing?
 Check out some of the other top attractions and places to visit in Arizona.

 Accommodation: Tanque Verde Ranch